jfnavarro/st_pipeline/README.md

 	st_pipeline_run.py --expName test --ids ids_file.txt --ref-map path_to_index --log-file log_file.txt --output-folder /home/me/results --ref-annotation annotation_file.gtf file1.fastq file2.fastq

+**Visium**

+To process Visium datasets it is recommended to use these options:

+´´´
+  --allowed-missed 1
+  --allowed-kmer 4
+  --umi-allowed-mismatches 2
+  --umi-start-position 16
+  --umi-end-position 28

+´´´
 **Emsembl ids**

-If you used an Ensembl annotation file and you would like change the ouput file so it contains gene Ids/names instead of Ensembl ids.
+If you used an Ensembl annotation file and you would like change the ouput file so it contains gene ids/names instead of Ensembl ids.
 You can use this tool that comes with the ST Pipeline

 	convertEnsemblToNames.py --annotation path_to_annotation_file --output st_data_updated.tsv st_data.tsv